The Complicated Realities of Connecticut and the Civil War

 The massive outpouring of support for the war makes it seem like Connecticut was largely unified in its dedication to the Lincoln administration and the war effort, but nothing could be further from the truth.
 Nearly half of Connecticut’s population was steadfastly opposed to fighting the South.
 The state descended into chaos at the start of the war, splitting into warring Republican and Democratic factions that sometimes faced off violently.
 Before the Southern states even seceded, the two parties faced off in the 1860 gubernatorial election, a contest that would decide the level of the state’s involvement once the war began.

-Democrats pitted the popular former governor Thomas H. Seymour against Governor William A. Buckingham.
-Fearing a Republican defeat, the party pulled Abraham Lincoln from his travels in New York and New Hampshire, and in March 1860 he delivered five speeches in Connecticut.
+Democrats pitted the popular former governor Thomas H. Seymour against Republican Governor William A. Buckingham.
+Fearing defeat, the Republican party pulled Abraham Lincoln from his travels in New York and New Hampshire to deliver five speeches in Connecticut in March 1860.
 Buckingham won the election by a mere 541 votes, receiving 44,458 to Seymour’s 43,917, with some 10,000 more votes cast than in the previous year’s election.

 Opposition Calls for Peace